 Natural disasters occur every year and misplace thousands of people, many of whom are tenants in rental properties.

 What is the Responsibility of a Property Manager if a property is a victim of a natural disaster?

-- b.
-Allow the tenant the option to break the lease
+- Allow the tenant the option to break the lease

 The answer is E: All of the above

-Tornadoes, floods, hurricanes, earthquakes, and fires are all disasters effecting thousands of people every year.
-As a home owner, insurance generally solves most of your problems including assistance with alternate housing but what about renters?
-What is the responsibility of Real Property Management to our home owners and our tenants?
+Tornadoes, floods, hurricanes, earthquakes, and fires are all disasters affecting thousands of people every year.
+As a homeowner, insurance generally solves most of your problems, including assistance with alternate housing.
+But what about renters?
+What is the responsibility of Real Property Management to our homeowners and our tenants?

-All rentals must provide the basics: electricity, water, heat, plumbing, weatherproofing and a structurally safe and sanitary environment.
-While landlord-tenant laws vary from state to state and even county to county, most state that if a rental unit fails to meet these basic needs, a tenant is under no obligation to remain in the unit and, depending on your state laws and lease terms, allowed to terminate the lease and receive their deposit in full.
+All rentals must provide the basics: electricity, water, heat, plumbing, weatherproofing, and a structurally safe and sanitary environment.
+While landlord-tenant laws vary from state to state and even county to county, most state that if a rental unit fails to meet these basic needs, a tenant is under no obligation to remain in the unit.
+Additionally, depending on your state laws and lease terms, a tenant may be allowed to terminate the lease and receive their deposit in full.